 3.2 To deliver the vision, four objectives have been developed.
 The objectives clearly relate to the issues identified through early engagement.
-The planning policies and community actions contained within this submission plan will deliver the objectives.
+The planning policies and community actions contained within this referendum version of the plan will deliver the objectives.